 The Grantee must complete and submit quarterly financial and/or progress reports according to a form and format prescribed by the State.
+The quarterly Financial Status Report (FSR) should be emailed to the following email address by the due date: EGLE-DWEHD-Admin@michigan.gov.

 These reports shall be due according to the following:

 Reporting Period Due Date

 October 1 - December 31 January 31

 January 1 - March 31 April 30

 April 1 - June 30 July 31

-July 1 - September 30 Before October 15
+July 1 - September 30 October 5

-Due to the State's year-end closing procedures, there will be an accelerated due date for the report covering July 1 - September 30.
-Advance notification regarding the due date for the quarter ending September 30 will be sent to the Grantee.
+^{}Due to the State's year-end closing procedures, there is an accelerated due date for the report covering July 1 - September 30.
 If the Grantee is unable to submit a report in early October for the quarter ending September 30, an estimate of expenditures through September 30 must be submitted to allow the State to complete its accounting for that fiscal year.